 While in the sun, children should be well covered with clothing, sunglasses, and hats.
 Children should be kept out of the sun during peak sunlight hours.

 Sunscreens are safe for most toddlers and children.
-But use products that contain zinc and titanium, as they contain fewer chemicals that may irritate young skin.
+Use products that contain zinc and titanium, as they contain fewer chemicals that may irritate young skin.

 DO NOT use sunscreen on babies younger than 6 months without talking to your doctor or pediatrician first.